Personalized medicine: Cancer genomics

 Over recent decades cancer research has discovered a great deal about the genetic variety of types of cancer that appear the same in traditional pathology.
-There has also been increasing awareness of tumour heterogeneity, or genetic diversity within a single tumour.
+There has also been increasing awareness of tumor heterogeneity, or genetic diversity within a single tumor.
 Among other prospects, these discoveries raise the possibility of finding that drugs that have not given good results applied to a general population of cases may yet be successful for a proportion of cases with particular genetic profiles.

-"Personalized Onco-genomics" is the application of personalized medicine to Cancer Genomics, or "oncogenomics".
+Personalized oncogenomics is the application of personalized medicine to cancer genomics.
 High-throughput sequencing methods are used to characterize genes associated with cancer to better understand disease pathology and improve drug development.
 Oncogenomics is one of the most promising branches of genomics, particularly because of its implications in drug therapy.
 Examples of this include: